 In accordance with the U.N.
-FAO International Plan of Action to Deter, Prevent and Eliminate Illegal, Unreported and Unregulated (IUU) Fishing, (add reference on IUU fishing - include in discussion on access rights) accelerate collaborative efforts through:
+FAO International Plan of Action to Deter, Prevent and Eliminate Illegal, Unreported and Unregulated (IUU) Fishing, accelerate collaborative efforts through:

-- greater collaboration between national fishery management agencies, environmental management agencies, and enforcement authorities (e.g., police and navies), with stepped up efforts on prosecutions; - joint enforcement programs among CT countries; - independent on-board observer programs, in addition to national observer programs; - greater sharing of data, information and knowledge; - periodic intergovernmental meetings focusing specifically on IUU in the Coral Triangle region; - recognition of IUU fishing as transnational organized crime; - addressing illegal, cross-border fishing by small-scale, large-scale, and trans-boundary fishing operations; - encourage the use of Vessel Monitoring System (VMS) in monitoring fishing activities of large-scale and transboundary fishing fleets..
+- greater collaboration between national fishery management agencies, environmental management agencies, and enforcement authorities (e.g., police and navies), with stepped up efforts on prosecutions; - joint enforcement programs among CT countries; - independent on-board observer programs, in addition to national observer programs; - greater sharing of data, information and knowledge; - periodic intergovernmental meetings focusing specifically on IUU in the Coral Triangle region; - recognition of IUU fishing as transnational organized crime; - addressing illegal, cross-border fishing by small-scale, large-scale, and trans-boundary fishing operations; and - encouragement of Vessel Monitoring Systems (VMS) in monitoring fishing activities of large-scale and transboundary fishing fleets.

-Incorporate EAFM and payments for environmental services (PES) in bilateral and regional commitments on fisheries management regional commitments on fisheries management, as well as other governmental agreements, pursue opportunities for incorporating EAFM, PES, and equitable benefit-sharing into future regional and international cooperation and agreements.
+Incorporate EAFM and payments for environmental services (PES) in bilateral and regional commitments on fisheries management

+Incorporate EAFM and payments for environmental services (PES) in bilateral and regional commitments on fisheries management, as well as other governmental agreements.
 (The principle of PES may be considered for future fisheries management agreements where relevant.
 For example, future agreements could build in compensation and other mechanisms that recognize the spawning and nursery ground services provided by specific areas.)
-Building on existing bilateral and regional commitments of fisheries management, , as well as other governmental agreements, pursue opportunities for incorporating EAFM, and equitable benefit-sharing into future regional and international cooperation and agreements (the principle of PES may be considered for future fisheries management agreements where relevant.
-For example, future agreements could built in compensation and other mechanisms that recognize the spawning and nursery ground services provided by specific areas)...